bcgov/ols-geocoder/batch-geocoder-registration.md

 3. Using your bceid account, try to log in to the batch geocoder located at https://apps.gov.bc.ca/pub/cpf/secure/ws/apps/geocoder/
 You will be rejected but don’t take it hard.
 Just email your bceid account name to us and we will complete the registration process and notify you when your registered.

 Whether you are a BC IDIR user or a BCeID user, you need to learn how to prepare your address list for batch geocoding and how to understand geocoder output.
-Here are a couple of links to get your started:
+Here are some links to get your started:

 [Preparing you address list for batch geocoding](https://www2.gov.bc.ca/assets/gov/data/geographic/location-services/geocoder/batch_address_data_prep.pdf)